jolocom/jolocom-lib/docs/signedCredentials.rst

 .. code-block:: typescript

   // The credential in JSON form
-  // All irrelevant / repeating fields have been ommited.
+  // All irrelevant / repeating fields have been omitted.

   {
     '@context': [ ... ],